New Tricks for Estimating Gradients of Expectations: Conclusion

 \section{Conclusion}

-We introduced the \textit{fundamental trick} \eqref{eqn:logreparameterisationtrick:scalar:doublesum}, and the \textit{representer trick} \eqref{eqn:rkhsscoretrick} estimators for \eqref{eqn:goal}, with multivariate generalisations in \autoref{sec:multivariate}.
-The new family of estimators is applicable in similar contexts to the widely used \textit{log-derivative trick} estimator \eqref{eqn:logtrick:sum}.
-This provides a new avenue for exploration of a key technical challenge lying at the core of much Bayesian machine learning.
-While our basic proof of concept experiments are promising and provide a strong intuition, this work raises a number of important questions.
-Chief amoung these are how best to utilise the estimators either via simple convex combination or more advanced robust statistical techniques, and how best to incorporate the estimators into real world problems for which the number of required samples is prohibitive.
-Indeed, while the new estimators are more involved to work with, the effort may be worth it for such sample bound scenarios as reinforcement learning of physical systems via policy gradient methods.
+We introduced a family of \textit{pairwise stochastic gradient estimators} for the problem of estimating gradients of an expectation with respect to the parameters of the distribution.
+This provides a fresh avenue of exploration for a fundamental sub-problem of various technical fields, notably that of Bayesian machine learning.
+We have presented a theoretical analysis of this new approach along with a set of numerical experiments which provide further intuitions and proof of concept.
+The work raises a number of important questions, however.
+Chief among these is how best to apply the new estimators on real-world problems for which the number of required samples is prohibitive, such as reinforcement learning of physical systems via policy gradient methods.